dataviscourse/tutorials/lectures/lecture-html.md

 *Based on material by [Carlos Scheidegger](http://cscheid.net/courses/spr15/cs444/lectures/week2.html) and Kevin Sun*

 Next, we go over the basics of how the content of a web page is represented in HTML.
 In this course we will use HTML to create our data visualizations.
 HTML stands for “HyperText Markup Language”.
 25 years ago, [that used to be a meaningful description of what HTML actually did](http://www.w3.org/People/Raggett/book4/ch02.html): it has links ([hypertext](http://en.wikipedia.org/wiki/Hypertext)), and it is a [markup language](http://en.wikipedia.org/wiki/Markup_language).
-But we will be using many things from the HTML5 standard, which does much, much more: [graphics](https://developer.mozilla.org/en-US/docs/Web/SVG), [audio, video](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Using_HTML5_audio_and_video), etc. So it is easier to think of HTML as “whatever it is that web browsers know how to interpret”, and just not think about the actual term.
+But we will be using many things from the [HTML5 standard](https://www.w3.org/TR/html5/), which does much, much more: [graphics](https://developer.mozilla.org/en-US/docs/Web/SVG), [audio, video](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Using_HTML5_audio_and_video), etc.

+Importantly, we will not be building websites, but **web applications**, i.e., complex programs that only ten years ago were not possible in the browser.
+So it is easier to think of HTML as “whatever it is that web browsers know how to interpret”, and just not think about the actual term.

 ### Elements